redpanda-data/connect/website/docs/components/processors/sql.md

 ### `query`

-`string` The query to run against the database.
+The query to run against the database.

+Type: `string`
+Default: `""`

 ```yaml
 # Examples